-- Setup the Financial Model: Input historical financials, capital structure and other company information to start setting up your financial model.
+- Set up the Financial Model: Input historical financials, capital structure and other company information to start setting up your financial model.

 - Corporate Valuation: Calculate the WACC for the discount rate.
 Use the WACC and terminal growth rate to determine the Terminal Value (Gordon Growth Model).

 - Analyze the Model Output: Should we invest in the stock?
 What more information do we need?
 Where is our model deficient?
-Where do we will confident?
+Where do we feel confident?
 How do these projections compare to management's and the analyst community?